Women-Coding-Community/wcc-backend/README.md

 of [wcc-backend](https://github.com/Women-Coding-Community/wcc-backend) repository.
 Click on the <a href="https://github.com/Women-Coding-Community/wcc-backend/fork">
 <img src="https://i.imgur.com/G4z1kEe.png" height="21" width="21"></a>
-Fork symbol in the top right corner.
+Fork symbol at the top right corner.

 **2.** Clone your new fork of the repository in the terminal/CLI on your computer with the following
 command: